to be published

 The second pillar – Travelling Organization - is the key to pace with the VUCA world, especially in situations of global crisis' where travelling is no longer only an option.
 All types of organization have continuously to swing with the development of markets, technologies and society, political environment, sciences, exploring the land, instead of clinging to established structures.

-The third pillar – Connecting Resources – makes the difference to Caesar’s and Taylor’s “divide et impera”.
+The third pillar – Connectivity or Connecting Resources – makes the difference to Caesar’s and Taylor’s “divide et impera”.
 The synapses make the difference rather than the cells: The connections across sectors and geographies between market opportunities and social demands, political frameworks and scientific recommendations, business processes and experts’ skills, formal responsibilities and flexible role concepts.